gldeng/universe/formal_theory/formal_theory_philosophy_en.md

 $$A \wedge \neg A \approx 0, \quad A \vee \neg A \approx 1$$

-where $\approx$ represents approximate equality, with the degree of deviation related to system decoherence.
+where $`\approx`$ represents approximate equality, with the degree of deviation related to system decoherence.

 ### Meta-Level of Philosophical Dialogue